-COL13 RNA accumulates to high levels in hypocotyls
+COL13 RNA accumulates at high levels in hypocotyls

-By searching the gene expression information in The Arabidopsis Information Resource (TAIR) database (Klepikova, Kasianov, Gerasimov, Logacheva, & Penin, 2016), we found that COL13(AT2G47890) highly expressed in hypocotyl.
-Quantitative PCR (qPCR) analysis confirmed that COL13 were expressed in most plant organs, with a higher expression in hypocotyl and stem (Fig.1a).
-To determine the spatial patterns of COL13 expression in more detail, transgenic lines expressing GUS driven by the 2812 bpCOL13 promoter fragment were generated.
-As shown in Fig.1b, GUS expression was predominantly active in hypocotyl.
+By searching the gene expression information in the Arabidopsis Information Resource (TAIR) database (Klepikova, Kasianov, Gerasimov, Logacheva, & Penin, 2016), we found that COL13(AT2G47890) is highly expressed in the hypocotyl.
+Quantitative PCR (qPCR) analysis confirmed that COL13 was expressed in most plant organs, with higher expression in the hypocotyl and stem (Fig. 1a).
+To determine the spatial patterns of COL13 expression in more detail, transgenic lines expressing GUS driven by the 2812 bp COL13 promoter fragment were generated.
+As shown in Fig. 1b, GUS expression was predominantly in the hypocotyl.